 In 2017, our strategic planning process brought our staff and board together on a learning journey that delved deep into detailed, hyperlocal health data.
 This data revealed a clear correlation between racial inequities and health outcomes experienced for decades and reinforced our mission, vision, and core values.
 Read our Strategic Plan here.

 As a community-informed and engaged foundation, we strongly believe in developing and nurturing community and funder partnerships as part of our trust-based philanthropic approach.
 We listen to and amplify community stories around meeting tables and collaboratives with partners and peer funders to maximize our impact in the region.

 We understand the value that lived experience brings to our work.
 Therefore, we intentionally recruit staff and board members who live in, have worked with, or have some type of connection with our service region.
 This philosophy is critical to ensuring our work is strategic and engages community to participate and change systems that impact their health.

-We seek grantee partners that successfully utilize all of the organizational strategies below, regardless of which funding type they apply for:
+We seek grantee partners that successfully utilize all of the organizational strategies below:

 We recognize that health equity issues are complex.
 Therefore, we look for partners that approach their work with the understanding of how individuals and communities with intersecting identities across race, class, gender, age, and/or ability may experience the compounding impact of structural inequities in various ways.

-We recognize that community leadership and expertise are necessary to address health and racial inequities, as they are closest to the inequities they aim to address.
-We seek partnerships with organizations that have existing or emerging pathways where community constituents actively influence decision-making, strategies, and/or policies.
+We recognize that community leadership and expertise are necessary to address health and racial inequities, as they are closest to the issues and solutions.
+Our most aligned partners demonstrate how they actively center communities’ wisdom, expertise, and experience in the advising, planning, execution and evaluation of their programmatic work to build power and influence decision-making, strategies, and/or policies.